vhive-serverless/vHive/docs/quickstart_guide.md

     > **BEWARE:**
     >
     > Deployer **cannot be used for Knative eventing** (i.e., asynchronous) workflows.
 You need to deploy them manually instead.
+    >
+    > Deployer uses YAML files defined in configs/knative-workload that are **specific** to firecracker.
+Please refer to the [Developer's Guide](developers_guide.md) for deploying functions in the container or gVisor based environment.

     > **Note:**
     >